-James Fisher Subsea designs and manufactures containerised nitrox blenders to support the reduction of operational costs and help ensure the quality of breathing mixture supplied to divers.
+James Fisher Marine Services designs and manufactures containerised nitrox blenders to support the reduction of operational costs and help ensure the quality of breathing mixture supplied to divers.

 Supporting increased subsea performance, the nitrox blender system utilises a Bauer nitrox blender membrane production system, which enables longer operational dive time without increased risk to diver safety.